CanDIG/candig.github.io/_posts/2022-04-22-differential-privacy-federated-learning.md

 However, there is no server-side differential privacy currently implemented.
 This means that it is possible to identify the client where the original data came from.
 This is not an urgent concern for our use case, as there are fewer federation clients containing many data points.

-Nevertheless, a custom differentially private algorithm (such as the one in Tatarakis’s thesis) can be added for future experiments by modifying the [`Strategy`] abstract base class in Flower.
+Nevertheless, a custom differentially private algorithm can be added for future experiments by modifying the [`Strategy`] abstract base class in Flower.
 Since this class inherits from the `FedAvg` class, there are some parameters that need to be maintained in order to be compatible with the `fl-server`.
 These parameters are `on_fit_config_fn`, `eval_fn` and `min_available_clients`.

 Do you have any questions?
 Feel free to contact us at [info@distributedgenomics.ca] or on Twitter at [@distribgenomics].